 What is the most important information I should know about diazepam?

+Tell your doctor about all your current medicines and any you start or stop using.
 Diazepam can slow or stop your breathing, especially if you have recently used an opioid medication or alcohol.

 What is diazepam?

 Diazepam is a benzodiazepine (ben-zoe-dye-AZE-eh-peen) that is used to treat anxiety disorders, alcohol withdrawal symptoms, or muscle spasms.
 Diazepam injection is also used to treat a seizure emergency called status epilepticus.

 Diazepam injection is sometimes used as a sedative to help you relax before having surgery or other medical procedure.